evidentlyai/evidently/docs/book/reports/class-performance.md

 ## How it works

 You can use the test presets to evaluate the quality of a classification model when you have the ground truth labels.

+Each preset calculates the relevant quality metrics for the model type and compares them against the expectation.
+It also calculates the target drift to show the change in the distribution of classes and/or probabilities, as it might indicate emerging concept drift.

 For Evidently to generate the test conditions automatically, you should pass the reference dataset (e.g., performance during model validation or a previous period).
 You can also set the performance expectations manually by passing a custom test condition.